ChrisLound/azure-docs/articles/logic-apps/connect-virtual-network-vnet-isolated-environment.md

    **Create subnet**

    To create and deploy resources in your environment, your ISE needs four *empty* subnets that aren't delegated to any service.
+However, if you're using Azure PowerShell, Azure Resource Manager templates, Azure CLI, or the Azure REST APIs to create and manage subnets, you must [delegate one empty subnet](../virtual-network/virtual-network-manage-subnet.md) to the `Microsoft.Logic/integrationServiceEnvironment` resource type.
 You *can't* change these subnet addresses after you create your environment.

    > [!IMPORTANT]
    >